-If your dog is a certified therapy dog, then continue to take them to their visits if you feel safe.
-At the Alliance of Therapy Dogs, we’re not suspending visits, but we are advising that you follow CDC guidelines and the facility’s safety procedures.
+If your dog is a certified therapy dog, continue to take them to their visits if you feel safe.
+At the Alliance of Therapy Dogs, we’re not suspending visits, but we advise that you follow CDC guidelines and the facility’s safety procedures.

 Take Them To A Vet If You’re Concerned

-If your pup is not eating, is sleeping more often or is behaving in a very unusual way, then you should take them to the vet.
+If your pup is not eating, sleeping more often, or behaving in a very unusual way, you should take them to the vet.

 Once you’ve booked an appointment, take every precaution to ensure that you, your pet, and everyone you come into contact with, is safe.
-Give your vet all the information you have and explore all the options available to try and alleviate their anxiety and get your dog back to their happy, playful self.
+Give your vet all the information you have and explore all the options available to alleviate their anxiety and get your dog back to its happy, playful self.